 Jenny Mc Namara (b.
 1994) is an artist/designer from Dublin, living in Newcastle.
 She’s pattern and colour obsessed and works across a range of media including LED light and sculpture.
 She has been awarded public funding by Arts Council England to support the development of her work.

-She’s also an arts organiser and runs a project called The Spaghetti Factory with Eve Cromwell, which aims to support early career artists in the North East.
-She’s grassroots artist rep for The Clayton Street Corridor, a board member for Round Lemon and works as Gallery Manager at Gallagher & Turner.
+She’s also an arts organiser and since 208 has run a project called The Spaghetti Factory with Eve Cromwell, which aims to support early career artists in the North East.
+She’s grassroots artist rep for The Clayton Street Corridor, a board member for Round Lemon and works as Producer for Communities at Baltic Centre for Contemporary Art.

 ‘I explore ideas through making sculpture, painting, artist books, printmaking and curating exhibitions.
 My studio work is experimentation between surface, space and colour and is usually abstract.
 The themes I investigate are: